artisan-roaster-scope/artisan/_machines/toper.md

   teaser: assets/images/toper.jpg
 ---
 * __Producer:__ [Toper](http://www.toper.com){:target="_blank"}, Turkey
-* __Machines:__ the "Toper PLC" setup works via a network connection with machines featuring an Omron PLC, like the Toper TKM-SX, or the Schneider Modicon PLC, like the Cafemino.
+* __Machines:__ the "Toper PLC" setup works via a network connection with machines featuring an Omron PLC (Toper TKM-SX) or the Schneider Modicon PLC (Cafemino).
 The "Toper USB" setup works with some other Toper roasters that feature an USB connector.
 * __Connection:__ MODBUS TCP via the network or USB
 * __Features:__ logging of environmental temperature (ET), bean temperature (BT) and related rate-of-rise curves